 Opiate addiction has become a serious issue around the world.
 More people develop opiate addiction in the United States every year.
-Many times, the problem starts with prescription pain pills abuse and escalates to heroin abuse once the prescriptions are no longer available.
-Creating the need for treatment at an opiate addiction rehab.
-Get more insight about this epidemic and why treatment is so important.
+Many times, the problem starts with prescription pain pills abuse and escalates to heroin abuse once the prescriptions are no longer available, creating the need for opiate addiction rehab and treatment.
+Get more insight into this epidemic and why treatment is so important.

 Opium is derived from the poppy plant.
 People use this natural drug to make both illegal and legal opiates.
 The illegal form is heroin, while painkillers are legal, as long as individuals have a prescription.
 Examples of common prescriptions include morphine, OxyContin, Percocet and Vicodin.

 Opiates bind to receptors in the brain, causing it to release a flood of dopamine.
 This natural chemical affects many functions in the body, such as memory, movement and learning.
 Triggering pleasure is its most notable role and what typically causes people to develop an opiate addiction.

 Over time, the brain loses the ability to make its own dopamine.
 It also begins to associate happiness with opiates.
 Due to these issues, the brain craves opiates when it doesn’t get its dose.
 Then the body responds with withdrawal symptoms.